calcit-lang/calcit-lang.org/content/intro.md

 Calcit is an interpreter built with Rust, and also a JavaScript code emitter.
 It's inspired mostly by ClojureScript.
 Calcit-js emits JavaScript in ES Modules syntax.

 It's hot-swapping friendly when you use [calcit-editor](https://github.com/calcit-lang/editor).
-Meanwhile, you call also choose text syntax and bundle with `bundle_calcit`:
+Meanwhile, you can also choose to write in a text syntax and then bundle with `bundle_calcit`, read [minimal-calcit](https://github.com/calcit-lang/minimal-calcit).
+Demo of text syntax:

 ```cirru
 defn filter-not (xs f)